 That being said, a person seeking a divorce can also indicate fault-based grounds in their petition.
 This means the petitioner asserts that their spouse has done something that lends cause to a dissolution of marriage.
 In some cases, if the divorce is fault-based, the judge will consider that reason when deciding on other issues, such as the division of property.

 In Texas, the legal grounds for a divorce include:

 - Imprisonment or felony conviction

 - Confinement in a mental hospital

-What Is the Divorce Process?
+What Is the Divorce Process in TX?

 Before filing for a divorce, the couple must meet the residency requirements, which means they must have lived in Texas continuously for at least 6 months, and one of the spouses must have lived in the county that the divorce is being filed in for at least 90 days.

 If the residency requirement is met, one of the spouses can file a petition for a divorce.
 In that document, they must include the reason they are seeking a dissolution of marriage – whether it's fault- or no-fault-based.
-At this step in the process, our Denton attorneys can review your petition and ensure that you have included relevant and accurate information.
+At this step in the process, our Denton divorce attorneys can review your petition and ensure that you have included relevant and accurate information.

 After the petition is filed, the divorce papers must be served to the other spouse (referred to as the respondent).
 The petitioner can also file a petition for a Temporary Restraining Order to protect community property and help ensure each spouse treats the other civilly throughout the process.